hotel satisfaction promise

 What is included ?

-Currency: The currency used in Jamaica is the Jamaican Dollar ($) although US Dollars are accepted in popular tourist areas.
+Currency: The currency used on the island is the Jamaican Dollar ($) although US Dollars are accepted in popular tourist areas.

 Local time: Jamaica is 5 hours behind GMT/UK time.